Prasanna1Mula/VHDL-codes-/README.md

 **Description**: A full subtractor extends the functionality of a half subtractor by including a borrow input (`Bin`), making it suitable for multi-bit subtraction.
 It has three inputs (A, B, Bin) and two outputs (Diff, Bout).
 The difference (`Diff`) is the result of the subtraction, and the borrow-out (`Bout`) indicates whether a borrow is needed for the next higher bit.

 ---
+## 15. UpDown Counter
+This program implements a configurable N-bit up-down counter with asynchronous reset and parallel load capability.

+**Description** : A versatile bidirectional counter that can count up or down based on the up control signal.
+Features asynchronous reset (reset) for immediate initialization.
+Includes parallel load functionality (load and data_in) to preset the counter value.
+Configurable bit-width via the WIDTH generic parameter (default: 4 bits)

+Outputs the current count value on count (WIDTH bits)
 ## How to Use
 1. Compile and simulates the code using a VHDL simulator like ModelSim or Xilinx Vivado.